Artist

 How much does Jimi Hendrix make in a year?

-Jimi Hendrix is modeled at $1.7M-$5.5M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Jimi Hendrix is estimated at $1.7M-$5.5M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Jimi Hendrix still make money?